David Civera: Career after Eurovision

 He released a new album titled Dile que la quiero, which achieved a great success.
-A year later, in 2002, he released the album En cuerpo y alma that sold more than 200,000 copies, and its first single "Qué la detengan" eventually became a summer hit.
+A year later, in 2002, he released the album En cuerpo y alma that sold more than 200,000 copies, and its first single "Que la detengan" eventually became a summer hit.
 In 2003, he went to New Orleans to record a new album, La Chiqui Big Band.
 This album included two new hits, "Bye Bye" and "Rosa y espinas".
 The latter was a duet with David Bisbal.

 2004 was a relatively quiet year for Civera, but he released a concert DVD among other things.

 In 2005, he released Perdóname, a tango-inspired album.
 The same year, Civera participated in ¡Mira quién baila!
 (Spanish version of Dancing with the Stars).
 Civera won this competition and donated the monetary prize to patients with Alzheimer's disease.

 In 2006 he released the album Ni el primero ni el último, which contained mostly ballads and a few dance songs.
 The first single was "El orgullo y la Visa".

 In 2007 he published the album No bastará, where there was an evolution to pop.
 In 2009 he released Podemos elegir.